Max-van-Oostrom/EasyDevOps/README.md

-Look in the scripts folder.
+Look in the scripts folder!